qqin99/Tindog-webpage/README.md

-A Tinder like pet dating responsive website built on Bootstrap: https://qqin99.github.io/Tindog-webpage/
+A Tinder alike pet dating responsive website is built using HTML/CSS, and framework Bootstrap:

+https://qqin99.github.io/Tindog-webpage/